openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     5. Run the command below on the Fuel Master node:
         `fuel --env <env_id> node --node-id <node_ids_separeted_by_coma> --tasks setup_repositories`
         And wait until task is done.
-    6. Log into controller node and check plugins services are alive and their PID are changed.
+    6. Log into controller node and check plugins services are alive and their PID are not changed.
     7. Check all nodes remain in ready status.
     8. Rerun OSTF.